 You will notice that this page also allows you to change the default location of things like documents, music, and pictures.

 Microsoft doesn’t recommend changing the default install path for programs.
 Doing so could cause problems with existing programs and some Windows features.
 It’s best to perform this operation on a clean system.
 If that’s not suitable, create a restore point so that you can roll back if necessary.

 The majority of programs will let you change the install path when installing them, which might be a better solution than fiddling with the system.

 If you do want to proceed, we recommend a program called Install Dir Changer.
 Download it from SourceForge and then run the program.

 Once the program has opened, click Enable Editing and then click Yes when the User Account Control window pops up.
 You’ll now be able to select a default install path, using the … button to browse to a folder path if necessary.

 Program Files is where 64-bit applications will be installed and Program Files (x86) is for 32-bit applications.
 If you’re not sure what that means, read our guide for the difference between the 32- and 64-bit versions of Windows .
 But you’ll probably want both of them on the same drive anyway.

 Once you’ve selected your new path, click Apply Changes.
 Now all new programs you install will default to these folder paths.

-Now that you know how to move your apps and programs and how to change their default install location, you can get to freeing up space on your drives.
-But remember to take precaution when using the third-party programs.
+Now that you know how to move your apps and programs and how to change their default install location, you can free up space on your drives.
+But remember to take all precautions when using the third-party programs.